The Most Beautiful Drive

 Incline Village (Make a left onto Lakeshore Blvd 2.5 miles past Sand Harbor)

 On your way through Incline Village, take the turn off 28 toward the lake and admire the big mountain homes lining the shores.
 If you are ready for dinner, stop at Bite or Jack Rabbit Moon on Tahoe Boulevard (Hwy 28) for cocktails and tapas or continue up the stretch of Tahoe Blvd and enjoy dinner at Soule Domaine, a log cabin tucked behind the Tahoe Biltmore at the Stateline, perfect for an intimate dinner for two.
 Kids in tow?
 Head into Kings Beach for dinner at Caliente or Jason’s Beachside Grill.

 Kings Beach (4 miles past Incline Village)

-Before heading back up the mountain, stop off at the Char-Pit for a dipped frosty cone and head out to the beach to watch the sunset on the Sierras.
+Before heading back up the mountain, stop at Kings Beach to watch the sunset on the Sierras.
 Once you are ready to head back up to the resort, continue through Kings Beach and make the right at 267.